Alex Is a Sr. product designer living in the bay area

 We moved towards an interactive graph hoping users could get more value from.
 We saw folks trying to touch the graph but getting nothing in return, so we allowed for up to the hour interactivity.

 This also allowed for up to the hour wait times to co-exist along side live and average crowd volume.
-We also had to keep live data in mind.
 We kept most of the original popular times graph and moved the static badge into a flexible tool tip directly attached to the graph itself.
 If wait data was available, it showed up below the standard times snippet.

 This was a min-viable attempt to create a safe and simple yet scalable framework to handle more wait time data as Google's machine learning improved and local listing info becomes increasingly available through the various signals gathered over time.

 The sensitivity of this info was also to be considered, as well as how it played a role in decision making between parsing how busy a place was at that very time vs another day of the week.

 After rounds of research, we learned more and accounted for worst case wait times and extracted that key data point and placed it into the core UI for each day

 Quick access to local search on google maps

 Years ago, google maps supported top categorical shortcuts, but they were hidden beneath the keypad and the list was only so forgiving. folks inside and outside of the united states wanted quicker access to these needs, not only while on foot, but during driving as well.